-Todays photo shoot featuring Miss B. will be a case study giving a behind the scenes look at how I create studio style portraits on location.
+My name is Jason Guy and I am a Sonoma portrait photographer.
+Todays photo shoot featuring Miss B. is a case study I put together to give a behind the scenes look at how I create studio style portraits on location.

 Studio style portraits are different from environmental portraits in that we will need an unobstructed working space with good light control to create this kind of look.
 All of my studio style portraits sessions happen on location (I come to you).